 The advent of dj advent

-I began dj’ing as dj advent.
-I began learning to beat match spinning house and drum and bass and began looking for my own sound.
-I specialized in ambient for the first couple of years and played chill rooms across the Pacific Northwest.
-I then discovered and subsequently pioneered South Asian and Arabic inspired electronic music (aka Asian Underground, Asian Massive, Arabtronica, etc.).
-I played my first gig in a 21+ club when I was nineteen with Cheb I Sabbah — one of the founders of the sound.
-From there my dj career took off.
-I mainly performed in the underground scene and developed music for/with belly dancers, fire performance troupes (most notably Pyrosutra), and other performance groups.
-During this time I donated my services to dozens of fundraising and community events.
+I began learning to beat match with house and drum and bass and started looking for my own sound.
+I specialized in ambient for the first couple of years and played chill rooms.
+I then discovered, and subsequently pioneered, South Asian and Arabic inspired electronic music (aka Asian Underground, Asian Massive, Arabtronica, etc.).
+I played my first gig in a 21+ club when I was nineteen with Cheb I Sabbah — one of the pioneers of the sound.
+From there, my dj career took off.
+I mainly performed in the underground scene and developed music for belly dancer and fire performance troupes and other performance groups.